Freeport-McMoRan Inc. Company

 - Impact of Coronavirus

 - Freeport-McMoRan's stock price crashed from $13 at the beginning of 2020 to $5 in March 2020.
 Two distinct trends were driving the sell-off.
 Firstly, the increasing number of coronavirus cases outside China caused mounting concerns of a global economic slowdown.
 Secondly, crude oil prices plummeted by more than 20% after Saudi Arabia increased production.
 The stock fell sharply considering the impact that the outbreak and a broader economic slowdown could have on gold and copper prices and demand, and the global mining industry.
 Higher gold demand for investment purposes is offset by lower demand for copper from automobile and other industries.
 With copper contributing almost 50% of FCX’s revenue, copper prices have a much larger effect on FCX’s stock.
 But with the Fed and other central banks over the world announcing stimulus measures and with the lock downs being gradually lifted, copper prices have rebounded strongly on expectations of higher demand and ease of supply constraints.
-This has led to a strong recovery in the stock price which increased from $5 in March 2020 to $28 at the end of January 2021.
+This has led to a strong recovery in the stock price which increased from $5 in March 2020 to $38 in October 2021.

 - Latest Annual (FY2020) Earnings